DanielCoffey1/ClearGlass/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Custom Non-Commercial License v1.1 - see the [LICENSE](LICENSE) file for details.

+### License Overview

+- **Free for:** Personal use, educational purposes, and non-commercial projects
+- **Not Allowed:** Commercial use, distribution, or modification without explicit permission
+- **Contributions:** Welcome through pull requests (will be licensed under the same terms)
+- **Protection:** Includes safeguards against misuse, AI training, and harmful applications

+### Key Points

+- The software is free for personal and educational use
+- Commercial use requires explicit permission from the author
+- Contributions are welcome but must follow the same license terms
+- The author retains all rights to commercial use and distribution
+- The license is non-transferable and may be updated

+For licensing inquiries, please contact daniel.coffey11@gmail.com